-Subdivision 8 requires the board of trustees to provide notice to all members at least 90 days before the conversion effective date, providing an explanation of the conversion, a summary of the new defined contribution plan, benefit amount information specific to each member, and contact information for obtaining more information from the board of trustees.
+Subdivision 8 requires the board of trustees to provide notice to all members at least 90 days before the conversion effective date.
+The notice must provide an explanation of the conversion, a summary of the new defined contribution plan, benefit amount information specific to each member, and contact information for obtaining more information from the board of trustees.